 Client Portal | Coach Accountable

 I tried several small business and coaching apps.
 Coach Accountable is hands down the best for both the client and coach experience.
 It has worksheets that you can associate with sessions, courses, or packages.
 You can assign clients to groups.
 Individual clients and groups have whiteboards, controllable access to courses, appointments, worksheets, action tracking, and metrics.
 The courses can be used to schedule worksheets, surveys, etc. The samples and knowledge base are excellent.
 It integrates with Stripe for invoicing and with multiple email and calendar clients.
 The owner holds regular office hours and answers questions on the forum.
 Best of all, most of the time when I think it can’t do something I need, I find that I’ve over-complicated it and there is simpler, cleaner option in the tool.
+Check out my resource kit with a starter course for new clients.

 Image Design | Canva